‘Diggers Speedwell’

 It requires part shade, and a cool moist root run to perform well, but is a tough plant once established.
 Blue green foliage held tight to the stems is a year round attraction.

-Care and Cultivation
+How To Grow Veronica perfoliata – Care and Cultivation

-Veronica perfoliata can be grown in a pot or container, and it makes a good ground cover plant in a native style garden.
-Although it does not require a lot of fertilizer, you can use a low phosphorus slow release native plant in poorer soils.
+- Although it does not require a lot of fertilizer, you can use a low phosphorus slow release native plant in poorer soils.

 Pruning Veronica perfoliata.